chee-zaram/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python - import & modules
 ***
-Project to help learn the how to create, import and use modules in Python.
+Project to help learn how to create, import and use modules in Python.
 ***